kwea123/nerf_pl/README.md

 4. Reference: Original NeRF (without `--encode_a` and `--encode_t`) trained on unperturbed data: (PSNR=, paper=32.89)

+### Brandenburg Gate of Phototourism dataset

+To be updated.

 # :warning: Notes on differences with the paper